EdgeFirstAI/documentation/docs/models/modelpack/deployment/maivin.md

-# Deploying in the Maivin
+# Deploying to the Maivin

 Now that you have [validated your Vision Model](../validation.md), this page will provide a walk-through for deploying Vision models in a [Maivin Platform](../../../platforms/index.md).
 This page will showcase two types of deployments.